7not-nico/pdf-tools/README.md

 1. Go to [GitHub Repo](https://github.com/7not-nico/pdf-tools)
 2. Click "Code" > "Codespaces" > "Create codespace on main"
 3. Wait for setup (builds included)
-4. Open terminal and run the tools
+4. Open terminal and run `./run_tools.sh` for interactive prompts

 ### From Source
 Ensure you have Rust installed.
 Then, for each project: